Holland-Mechanics/gitManuals/create_new_repo_manual.md

 # Make a new git repository

 ## Goal
-Create a new Git repository locally, add a README.md and push it to GitHub using the webbrowser or the commandline tool `gh.exe`.
+Create a new Git repository locally, add a README.md and push it to GitHub using the webbrowser, the commandline tool `gh.exe` or via a pyhon script.

 ## Prerequisites
 - git installed and available in PATH
-- gh.exe installed (GitHub CLI) and authenticated:(OPTIONAL)
+- gh.exe installed (GitHub CLI) and authenticated (OPTIONAL)
-  - For personal: gh auth login
-  - For work/org: either gh auth switch to your work account OR set GH_TOKEN to a work PAT

 ## Steps for webbrowser method